-7.1.
-A measuring instrument shall have no feature likely to facilitate fraudulent use, whereas possibilities for unintentional misuse shall be minimal.

-7.2.
-A measuring instrument shall be suitable for its intended use taking account of the practical working conditions and shall not require unreasonable demands of the user in order to obtain a correct measurement result.

-7.3.
-The errors of a utility measuring instrument at flows or currents outside the controlled range shall not be unduly biased.

-7.4.
-Where a measuring instrument is designed for the measurement of values of the measurand that are constant over time, the measuring instrument shall be insensitive to small fluctuations of the value of the measurand, or shall take appropriate action.

-7.5.
-A measuring instrument shall be robust and its materials of construction shall be suitable for the conditions in which it is intended to be used.
+- 7.1.
+A measuring instrument shall have no feature likely to facilitate fraudulent use, whereas possibilities for unintentional misuse shall be minimal. - 7.2.
+A measuring instrument shall be suitable for its intended use taking account of the practical working conditions and shall not require unreasonable demands of the user in order to obtain a correct measurement result. - 7.3.
+The errors of a utility measuring instrument at flows or currents outside the controlled range shall not be unduly biased. - 7.4.
+Where a measuring instrument is designed for the measurement of values of the measurand that are constant over time, the measuring instrument shall be insensitive to small fluctuations of the value of the measurand, or shall take appropriate action. - 7.5.
+A measuring instrument shall be robust and its materials of construction shall be suitable for the conditions in which it is intended to be used. - 7.6.

-7.6.
 A measuring instrument shall be designed so as to allow the control of the measuring tasks after the instrument has been placed on the market and put into use.
-If necessary, special equipment or software for this control shall be part of the instrument or shall be made available free of charge by the manufacturer on request of an authorized conformity assessment body on the European or national level or market surveillance authority in a timely manner.
-The test procedure shall be described in the operation manual.

-Legend: At the moment the interpretation of 7.6 by some in the community is that those tools, to be only necessary to make the metrological tests, should be delivered with e.g. every and each watermeter delivered to a consumer - consumers do not need them, it is expensive and useless and manufacturers represented by AQUA are logically sharply against it.
+If necessary, special equipment or software for this control shall be part of the instrument or shall be made available free of charge by the manufacturer to an authorized conformity assessment body on the European or national level or market surveillance authority in a timely manner upon request by such authority in a timely manner.
+The test procedure shall be described in the operation manual verification, etc.).
+At the moment the interpretation of 7.6 by some in the community is that those tools, to be only necessary to make the metrological tests, should be delivered with e.g. every and each watermeter delivered to a consumer - consumers do not need them, it is expensive and useless and manufacturers represented by AQUA are logically sharply against it.
 Under conformity assessment bodies are meant both notified bodies under European harmonized legislation and authorized verification/inspection bodies on national level.
 It is a restriction of this requirement, therefore a liberalization provision.

+Legend: in introduction, it has to be pointed out that the provision has nothing in common with the use of measuring instruments, it is about metrological control of measuring instruments (see the definition from the VIML: legal control of measuring instruments generic term used to globally designate legal operations to which measuring instruments may be subjected, e.g. type approval,